OkRespire/Drive-Browser/README.md

    ```bash
    go run main.go
    ```

-## Extra note: I only tested this on linux
+## Extra note: I only tested this on Linux and Windows.
+Windows has a less elegant solution